ncbi/cxx-toolkit/pages/ch_cmconfig.md

     On Linux or MacOS:   ./cmake-configure --help
     On Windows: cmake-configure.bat --help
-    For XCode: src/build-system/cmake/cmake-cfg-xcode.sh --help
+    For XCode: ./cmake-configure Xcode --help

 It lists available options used to generate the build tree.
 Several of them limit the build scope:

 -   *--with-projects=*”FILE” – build projects listed in FILE.
 This is either a [Project List File](https://ncbi.github.io/cxx-toolkit/pages/ch_config#ch_config.Project_List_Files), or a list of subdirectories of *src* directory.
-Each entry is a regular expression (see [CMake documentation](https://cmake.org/cmake/help/v3.14/command/string.html#regex-specification) for details).
+Each entry is a regular expression (see [CMake documentation](https://cmake.org/cmake/help/latest/command/string.html#regex-specification) for details).
 List of subdirectories consists of entries separated by semicolon (hyphen in the beginning of the entry means that targets from that directory should be excluded).
 If "FILE" is an existing file, it should be in plain text with one such entry per line.
 For example:

 ```
     --with-projects="corelib$;serial;-serial/test"